 If you own a pump by another manufacturer, contact your local recycling center or electronics recycling site to see if they will accept your pump.

 Understanding how to safely maintain and care for your breast pump kit is the first step toward healthy breast pumping and feeding for your newborn.
-We know you’ll do great, and if you need help along the way, our partners at StorkPump are on standby to assist.
-Axia Women’s Health is proud to partner with StorkPump to help our new moms access the breast pumping resources they need to be successful in achieving their feeding goals for baby.
-For more information and resources, visit storkpump.com.
+We know you’ll do great, and if you need help along the way, we’re here for you.